 Assessment, Attainment and Progress at Rosehill School

 Within Rosehill, there exists a range of evidence based processes to measure progress over time.
-In order to demonstrate evaluation of outcomes, and also to ensure that there are assessment processes within the school, the leadership team decided to create a summary framework, ‘The ‘Ten Strands of Outcomes and Progress’ – in order to measure outcomes for young people, and tie together the various assessment processes in place within the school provision.
+In order to demonstrate evaluation of outcomes, and also to ensure that there are assessment processes within the school, the leadership team created a summary framework, ‘The Ten Strands of Outcomes and Progress’ – in order to measure outcomes for young people, and tie together the various assessment processes in place within the school provision.

-Assessment and Progression Data – within Year and KS progress: -
+Assessment and Progression Data (within Year and KS progress)

 Teachers complete assessment work at least fortnightly, using evaluations of weekly planning.
 English, Maths, PSHE are identified as being the key functional components, and ‘Communication’ focused subjects that provide the basis of judgements.
-Pupils’ progress is measured against the Upper Quartile Progression Indicators (DFE Progression Guidance 2010-2011) as an expected attainment figure for each pupil at the end of their next Key Stage of learning.
-Where a pupil has not passed a Key Stage within Rosehill, a target will be generated using a best fit judgement.
-This process looks at starting point level at entry, and the pupils’ SEN profile, in making a judgement.
+Pupils’ progress is also measured using SIMS mark sheets software that enables a further assessment of progress.
+SIMS has been designed for Rosehill, which makes it clear when expected progress is on track.
+Where a pupil has not passed a Key Stage within Rosehill, a next end of key stage target will be generated using a best fit judgement and identifying the nearest appropriate end of key stage benchmark.

-Statement on statutory reporting of assessment at the end of KS1 and KS2 (2016/2017)
+Statement on statutory reporting of assessment at the end of KS1 and KS2 (2017/2018)

-We have considered the DfE September 2016 Primary school accountability technical guidance for schools, and the implications for our schools in the group who have primary aged pupils with regard to reporting assessment information at the end of KS1 and KS2.
-According to the June 2017 Key stage 2: assessment and reporting arrangements (ARA) guidance “teachers should use their knowledge of each pupil to decide whether to administer the tests to them.
+We have considered the Df Primary school accountability technical guidance for schools, and the implications for our schools in the group who have primary aged pupils with regard to reporting assessment information at the end of KS1 and KS2.
+According to the Key stage 2: assessment and reporting arrangements (ARA) guidance “teachers should use their knowledge of each pupil to decide whether to administer the tests to them.
 If a school decides not to enter a pupil for the tests or if a teacher does not have evidence that a pupil consistently meets all the statements in the lowest standards in the interim teacher assessment frameworks, the interim pre-key stage standard(s) should be used to provide a statutory assessment outcome for the pupil and any reasonable adjustments which reflect usual classroom practice may remain for teacher assessment.”